kazuyabr/ninety9cents/README.md

-DONE Advise on an auction whether a bidder is winning or outbid and who holds the auction so far DONE Enable high bidders to increase their bid (without increasing the current bid) DONE Show bidder's high bid on the auction if they are winning
-* Add bidding history
+DONE Advise on an auction whether a bidder is winning or outbid and who holds the auction so far DONE Enable high bidders to increase their bid (without increasing the current bid) DONE Show bidder's high bid on the auction if they are winning DONE Add bidding history
-* Questions and answers about the auction
+DONE Questions and answers about the auction
 DONE Show whether or not the reserve has been met

 Research "Modal" - a popup form creator
+Research Foundation for styling

 * Add Devise authentication (also add confirmable and lockable)
 * List auctions by category
 * Searching, especially by category
-* Additional pictures and the ability to dynamically view them in a (popup?) window
+* Additional pictures
 * Admin account for user management
 * Auction watch list
 * Make the app responsive (mobile first)